vaggelisdrak/palantos-technologies/README.md

-# website for the company palantos technologies using javascript particles
+# website for the company palantos technologies using javascript particles api
 https://lustrous-pegasus-b38296.netlify.app/